Last updated: 4/24/2025

 Cons:

-Among the ocean of choices when it comes to podcast recording, Zencastr is the audio quality champion which allows a podcaster and guest to record audio locally on their device in studio quality, then automatically uploads and syncs these tracks to the cloud.
+Among the ocean of choices regarding podcast recording, Visla is one of the audio quality champions, which allows a podcaster and guest to record podcasts on their device in studio quality.

-This ensures that even if you or your guest have a poor internet connection during the call, your audio will still sound clear and uninterrupted in the final recording.
-We believe this is a game-changer for podcasters looking to produce professional-sounding episodes without the need for complicated setups.
+This ensures that your audio sounds clear and uninterrupted in the final recording - becoming a game-changer for podcasters looking to produce professional-sounding episodes without the need for complicated setups.

 Pros: